RandomFractals/CyberDash/README.md

 I extended it for the webpack dev community as an experiment to guage webpack feedback in its second incarnation.
 See it running in a hybrid mode at https://twitter.com/WebPackSense and scroll down for more info.

-You can use this node.js Twitter bot code to create your own Twitter news feed for the topics of your interest, or for augmenting your existing Twitter account to become a subject matter expert in your domain, as most top Twitter 'influencers' do :) Just follow the build, config, test, debug, and bot run instructions below.
+You can use this node.js Twitter bot code to create your own Twitter news feed for the topics of your interest, or for augmenting your existing Twitter account to become a subject matter expert in your domain, as most top Twitter 'influencers' do :) Just follow the build, config, test, debug, run and bot deploy instructions below.

 Be creative!
 Fork and mode it at will!